 After watching the popular Aussie TV series, War on Waste, we’ve realised that plastics don’t get recycled as often as you think.
 And despite what you hear, plastics don’t get broken down.
-In fact, once a plastic item is made, it is here forever (it takes at least 450 years to decompose and up to 1000 years!).
-If anything, they just become micro plastics in our ocean which then goes back into animals, humans and anything else that accidentally consumes these little particles of plastic.
+In fact, once a plastic item is made, it is here forever (it takes at least 450 years to decompose and sometimes as long as 1,000 years!).

 If you have quite a bit of plastic in your kitchen already that you don’t use, see if you can give it away or donate it.

 The initial benefit of plastic is that it was made to last long (in most cases).
-So if you can pass it on, maybe another household can continue to get value out of the items for many years to come, whilst hopefully preventing future purchases of plastic.
+So if you can pass it on, maybe another household can continue to get value out of the items for many years to come, while hopefully preventing future purchases of plastic.

 If we were to give ourselves a score for pots, pans, Tupperware and cutlery, I’d give us 8/10.

-Next up, zero waste pantry
+Next up, zero-waste pantry

 But…we do still have some more niche products that we order online that are wrapped in plastic.
 These items include things like miso paste and vegan cheeses.
-We really don’t have much in this category, but it certainly poses an opportunity to make these things ourselves and limit waste.
+We don’t have much in this category, but it certainly poses an opportunity to make these things ourselves and limit waste.

-Here are our key tips for creating your zero waste pantry:
+Here are our key tips for creating your zero-waste pantry:

 - Store all of your dry whole foods in jars and buy them in bulk.

-- Store your herbs and spices in smaller jars and also buy them in bulk or grow your own
+- Store your herbs and spices in smaller jars and also buy them in bulk or grow your own.

-- We use old tins or pots to store our potatoes lined with a paper bag
+- We use old tins or pots to store our potatoes lined with a paper bag.

 It’s also worth considering what you use to wash your dishes, pots and pans with and wipe your benches.
 We love products that are made of organic, natural fibres like jute, coconut and sisal.
 Our bottle brush, veggie brush, pots and pans brush and kitchen brush are all made from these materials.
 We also love what these guys are doing!

-Creating a zero waste bathroom is easier than you think.
+Creating a zero-waste bathroom is easier than you think.

 Like toothpaste, we use certified organic shampoo, conditioner and body wash with recyclable packaging.

-In relation to makeup, you can either source products with sustainable packaging, or make your own.
+With makeup, you can either source products with sustainable packaging, or make your own.
 There are lots of great recipes out there for creams and foundations.

-Or you could choose to not wear makeup at all 🙂
+Or you could choose not to wear makeup at all 🙂

 For the most part, our bedrooms are not as wasteful as other areas of the house.
 A lot of your success is going to come from what you decide to bring into your room.

-This is where shopping second hand is so powerful.
-When you need to declutter your wardrobe and your items are still in good condition, give them away or sell them.
+This is where shopping second-hand is so powerful.
+When you need to declutter your wardrobe, and your items are still in good condition, give them away or sell them.

 If your garments are ruined, see if you can turn them into cleaning cloths.

 Are they natural or plastics?
-When we buy clothes that are made of plastic, our skin struggles to breathe, tiny threads wash up into our waterways when they are put through a washing machine and they are not normally quality pieces of clothing anyways.
+When we buy clothes that are made of plastic, our skin struggles to breathe, tiny threads wash up into our waterways when they are put through a washing machine, and they are generally not quality pieces of clothing anyways.

-You pay a little more but you support fair work, organic farming and businesses doing great things.
-Rather then having 10 different bedding options, have 2-3 great quality ones.
+You pay a little more, but you support fair work, organic farming and businesses doing great things.
+Rather than having ten different bedding options, have 2-3 great quality ones.
 Who needs that much choice!?

 This got me thinking.
-What would a zero waste office space look like?
+What would a zero-waste office space look like?

 Another example is investing in a tablet like an iPad Pro and Digital Pencil to replace traditional pen and paper.

 Think about how many staplers, tapes, pens, pencils, pads, ink cartridges, calendars, diaries, notebooks, paperclips we’ve bought over the years.
 There’s no need to go and buy more of the same because it’s prettier, new or promises to achieve more.
-A book that says ‘inspirations’ will not make you more productive!
+A book that says “inspirations” will not make you more productive!

-If you do need to buy office supplies, look for suppliers that use recycled and recyclable packaging.
+If you do need to buy office supplies, look for suppliers that use recycled and have recyclable packaging.
 There are more and more on the market all the time.

 Also, I can’t stress this point enough, use technology where possible.
-The combination of photo scanning, PDFs, apps and cloud storage can really eliminate the need for most stationery products.
+The combination of photo scanning, PDFs, apps and cloud storage can eliminate the need for most stationery products.

-It’s hard to talk about creating a zero waste home without talking about food.
-So far we’ve mostly talked about sustainable fixtures such as storage containers and stationery.
+It’s hard to talk about creating a zero-waste home without talking about food.
+So far, we’ve mostly talked about sustainable fixtures such as storage containers and stationery.

-Food on the other hand is perishable, which causes more opportunity for waste.
+Food, on the other hand, is perishable, which causes more opportunity for waste.
 That’s why it’s so important to have some standards when buying food to eliminate this daily waste and using all the food that you have purchased.

 We throw out so much that has either gone off or has started growing a new kind of nasty life form on it.
-The best way that you create a zero waste food plan is to create a meal plan.
+The best way that you create a zero-waste food plan is to create a meal plan.

-If you aren’t confident in just whipping something up from ingredients you have around, then I’d suggest meal planning.
+If you aren’t confident in just whipping something up from ingredients you have around; then I’d suggest meal planning.

-If you know that you don’t normally use much of an ingredient you need for your cooking but need it for a specific recipe, only buy how much you need.
+If you know that you don’t usually use much of an ingredient you need for your cooking but need it for a specific recipe, only buy how much you need.
 If you can’t, then give some away to family, friends or homeless shelters.

-Another thing to consider is composting and growing your own vegetables so you only pick what you need and the waste that you do create goes back into your garden.
+Another thing to consider is composting and growing your own vegetables, so you only pick what you need, and the waste that you do create goes back into your garden.

 Three tips to eliminate food waste: